oracle/oracle-linux/creating-rpm-packages/creating-rpm-packages.md

 ## Why create an RPM

-Packaging software with RPM provides many advantages over delivering software via an simple tarball archive file.
+Packaging software with RPM provides many advantages over delivering software via a simple tarball.
 The main advantages are:

 - Ease of installation
   - RPM can be installed, removed and upgraded in a consistent way